gtiosclub/gtios.club/tutorials/calculator/part8.md

 ---
+layout: tutorial_pages
+part: 8
-title: Part 8 - Testing and Debugging your Calculator
+title: Testing and Debugging your Calculator
-permalink: calculator-part8.html
+permalink: /calculator-part-8/
-sidebar: tutorials
 ---

 In the last few parts, you set up the code to make your calculator actually do stuff.
 Congrats, because that was the hard part.
 Now you're gonna want to make sure what you did actually works.